AdobeXD/plugin-samples/reference/interactions.md

 <a name="module_interactions"></a>

 ## interactions
-The `interactions` module provides global information about the document's interactive prototype mode, including:
+The `interactions` module and related APIs provide _read only_ information about the document's interactive prototype mode, including:

 * The blue "wires" seen in XD's prototyping UI, known as "interactions," which specify gestures/events which trigger actions to occur in the prototype.
 Accessible as a single consolidated global listing via this module's [`allInteractions`](#module_interactions-allInteractions) API,